thunderbird/webext-docs/accounts.rst

 Permissions
 ===========

-The following permissions influence the behavior of the API: depending on which permissions are requested, additional methods might be available, or certain data may be included in responses.
+The following permissions influence the behavior of the API.
+Depending on which permissions are requested, additional methods might be available, or certain data may be included in responses.

 .. hint::